kognifai/Galore/SDK-documentation/Pipeline Operations.md

 maps
 ----

-same as map (See 9.18) but the return value of the expressions can be a single value, an array or an array of array.
-The output of this operation will be a sampleset containing all the channels comming from the expressions.
+same as **map** but the return value of the expressions can be a single value, an array or an array of array.
+The output of this operation must be a sample set containing all the channels coming from the expressions.
 It is also possible to specify the samplerate and the offset in each expression.
-In that case, it will affect all the channels in that expression.
+In that case, it may affect all the channels in that expression.

 Example:

-The expression below produce a sampleset with one channel which is the first channel of the input.
-The output sampleset will have a samplerate 1 and offset 0.
+The expression below produce a sample set with one channel which is the first channel of the input.
+The output sample set can have a samplerate 1 and offset 0.
 ```
 input ~/Test/somedata |> maps 's[0]'

-The expression below produce a sampleset with one channel having a samplerate twice the original sampleset
+The expression below produces a sample set with one channel having a samplerate twice the original sampleset
 ```
 input ~/Test/somedata |> maps 's[0], sampleRates[0]*2'

-The expression below produce a sampleset with one channel having a samplerate twice the original sampleset and the opriginal offset+100
+The expression below produces a sample set with one channel having a samplerate twice the original sampleset and the opriginal offset+100
 ```
 input ~/Test/somedata |> maps 's[0], sampleRates[0]*2, offsets[0]+100'

-The Histogram function return an array of array containing : the bins count, the lower bounds and the upper bounds for each bin.
+The Histogram function returns an array of array containing : the bins count, the lower bounds and the upper bounds for each bin.
-The 2 expressions below will produce a sampleset with 6 channels, 3 for the first histogram and 3 for the second one.
+The two expressions below produce a samplec set with 6 channels, 3 for the first histogram and 3 for the second one.
 ```
 input ~/Test/somedata |> maps 'Histogram(s[0],10)' 'Histogram(s[0],10,0.0,100.0)'
 ```

-The expression below will produce a sampleset with 4 chanels, 3 comming from the Histogram and 1 which is the first channel of the input
+The expression below produces a sample set with 4 channels, 3 comming from the Histogram and 1 which is the first channel of the input
 ```
 input ~/Test/somedata |> maps 'Histogram(s[0],10)' 's[0]'
 ```